Are you selling a product or a service?

-Our blog sets out the difference, helping you to better market your business, whether you offer a product and service or both.
+Our blog sets out the difference, helping you to better market your business, whether you offer a product, a service or both.

 The difference between product marketing and service marketing

-The obvious difference between product and service marketing is that products are tangible, and services are intangible.
+The obvious difference between products and services in marketing is that products are tangible, and services are intangible:

-Tangible products are often thought to be easier to market as they can be shown, demonstrated, touched, displayed and are easier for your audience to understand in terms of value or whether they are needed.
-Whether this is true or not is difficult to call, especially when you consider the blurred lines of the B2B technology world, where products and services are becoming more and more entwined.
+Marketing a product is usually much easier as it can be shown, demonstrated, touched and displayed.
+Tangible products are also much easier for your audience to understand in terms of value or whether they are needed.
+Whether this is true or not can be difficult to say, especially when you consider the blurred lines of the B2B technology world, where products and services are becoming more and more entwined.

-Regardless, the aim of your marketing strategy should include finding the right market for your product and promote it in a way that gets the best response from your target audience.
-It’s important to remember that your product stays the same regardless of who you are targeting and can be returned if the customer is dissatisfied.
+Regardless, the aim of your product marketing strategy should include finding the right market for your product, and promoting it in a way that gets the best response from your target audience.
+It’s important to remember that your product stays the same regardless of who you are targeting and can often be returned if the customer is dissatisfied.

-A product can be bought, used and then resold ‘second-hand’, while a service cannot once it’s been consumed.
+There is a difference, in terms of ownership, between a product versus a service.
+A product can be bought, used and then resold ‘second-hand’, while a service cannot – once it’s been consumed.
 A product is also a separate entity to the business who creates/sells it.
 A service, on the other hand, is always connected to the business who provides it.
-The marketing for services should be all about building the brand and personality of the service provider.
+Marketing for services should be all about building the brand and personality of the service provider.

 It’s also important to understand that services are consumed immediately and cannot be returned once carried out.
 This is where the marketing goal of creating trust comes in.
-If you provide a bad service your customers cannot return the service, but they may not return as customers.
-Once a buyer has bought a product it doesn’t mean they will buy from you again but if they are happy with it, it makes it more likely that they will.
+If you provide a bad service, your customers cannot return the service, but they may not return as customers.
+Once a buyer has bought a product, it doesn’t mean they will buy from you again – but if they are happy with it, it’s more likely that they will.

 Usually, services are provided at a specific time for a specific period.
 After this, the service agreement must be renewed or cancelled.
 A product can be bought and owned without any time constraints.
 Marketing differences here should centre around the value of low-cost monthly subscriptions in the case of services, or a ‘buy once, use forever’ message for a product.